 The information on this page applies to future students.
 Current students should refer to their faculty handbooks for course information.

-Candidates of the Diploma of Language Studies undertake units of study to a value of 48 Credit points in total from one subject area including: Arabic, Chinese, French, German, Greek (Classical), Greek (Modern), Hebrew (Classical), Hebrew (Modern), Indonesian, Italian, Japanese, Korean, Latin, Sanskrit, Spanish.
+Candidates of the Diploma of Language Studies undertake units of study to a value of 12 Junior Credit Points and 36 Senior Credit Points to a value of 48 Credit Points in total from one subject area including: Arabic, Chinese, French, German, Greek (Classical), Greek (Modern), Hebrew (Classical), Hebrew (Modern), Indonesian, Italian, Japanese, Korean, Latin, Sanskrit, Spanish.

 What is a major?

 A major is usually a two-year defined sequence of study, generally comprising specified units of study in a particular subject area.
 Majors are included on students' testamurs.
 The Diploma of Language Studies requires that students complete one major from a language subject area.
 A major consists of 36 credit points (cp) in senior (2000/3000-level) units of study (6cp each) from a single subject area of study.
 The exact requirements for majors may differ between subject areas.
 A language major comprises units of study in both language and culture and is available to complete beginners as well as students who already have knowledge of a language.

 - Arabic Language and Cultures